JoshuaLampert/clean-math-paper/template/main.typ

   This is the proof of the example theorem.
 ]

-We also have definitions, lemmas, remarks, examples, questions among others.
+We also provide definitions, lemmas, remarks, examples, and questions among others.
 Here is an example of a definition:

 #definition(title: "Example Definition")[
   This is an example definition.